majdkt/prog3/notes.md

 - App darf nicht abstürtzen, handle errors in Manager and events
 - Mok and spy tests
 - All lines müssen getestet werden
+- Tags should show 2 option, list of true and list of false [Done]
+- save [JOS|JBP]
+- load [JOS|JBP]
+- options should be shown like this even if JBP doesnt exist